We all want to feel that we are appreciated and are being treated fairly. Don’t we?

 Jesus would take our punishment in our place!

-God would place my sins and yours upon His sinless Son upon the cross and punish Him instead.
+God’s justice and mercy meet at the cross!
+God placed my sins and yours upon His sinless Son there on the cross and punished Him, instead of you and me!

-If God gave you and me justice, we’d be in Hell for eternity!
+If God gave you and me justice…if we got what was fair…we’d be in Hell for eternity!
 For we have all sinned against Him, separating ourselves from His perfect Holy presence.

 “Amazing love!
 How can it be that thou my God shouldst die for me?!from the hymn “And Can It Be” by Charles Wesley